W-Floyd/notes/source/ENGR/Christian Approach to Engineering Leadership/HW/01 - The Case for Christ.md

 3. What stood out to you as questionable, or you might disagree with it?

+Nothing stood out to me as questionable, but what could be an issue is the lack of discussion surrounding the deeper aspects of the faith.
+While necessary in an introductory book of this type, it does mean that the reader will not find answers for more nuanced questions.

-4. What key point(s) or action(s) would make the most positive impact on your leadership (or interpersonal effectiveness) if implemented it?
+4. What key point(s) or action(s) would make the most positive impact on your leadership (or interpersonal effectiveness) if you implemented it?

+I believe that a deep personal understanding of my faith would be helpful, for the sake of my witness to others.

 5. Express a personal thought not in the list above.